Want more info?

 - Excellence in Teaching – Emphasizes teaching supported by research and scholarship as the University’s central responsibility.

-More than 175 instructors (adjunct and full-time faculty) are employed every semester.
+Ashland University employs more than than 200 instructors (adjunct and full-time faculty) every semester.
+Additionally, the program has over 55 staff members at our Ashland campus in Ohio and over 120 additional employees working inside correctional facilities around the country.
 Also, support services such as Library-Instructional Resource Center, Student Accessibility Services, Math E-Tutor program, Veteran Services, Subject Matter Experts and CP-Tech personnel participate in Correctional Education.
 The University has created an interdepartmental system of collaboration across the university to deliver an effective and efficient program to serve incarcerated and post-incarcerated students.
 All of these departments -- including support departments such as records, registration, financial aid and human resources -- play a vital role in the delivery of the successful academic programs to all of AU’s students, including those who are incarcerated.

 There are no out-of-pocket expenses for the students enrolled in the Ashland program or for the facility housing the students.
 The cost of textbooks, tuition and technology are covered by Pell grants and AU university scholarships.
 Most students in the program receive financial aid through the Pell Grant and Ashland is grateful for the continued support of the Pell grant and scholarships to support its mission in Correctional Education.